SaumyaBhatt106/mlflow-server/README.md

 **NOTE**

-Provide the necessary data in the `.env` file before running the server.
+1. Provide the necessary data in the `.env` file before running the server.
 A sample ``.env file's content is as follows:
+2. It is necessary to store the logs and user details in different databases for the MLFlow-Server to run correctly.
+This is a known [issue](https://github.com/mlflow/mlflow/issues/10052)

 ```txt
 # Sample .env file contents